NASCAR’s Clint Bowyer involved in deadly crash in Missouri

 LAKE OZARK, Mo.
-(WDAF) — An investigation is underway following a crash involving former NASCAR Cup Series driver Clint Bowyer.
+(WDAF) — An investigation is underway following a crash involving Emporia, Kansas native and former NASCAR Cup Series driver Clint Bowyer.
 A 47-year-old woman died in the crash.

+The crash was reported just before 9 p.m. on Sunday, June 5, near U.S. 54 and Missouri Highway 242 near Osage Beach, Missouri.

 Bowyer’s vehicle was reported to have sustained heavy front driver side damage and major damage to the windshield directly in front of the driver seat.